Cyanrockstar/V-music-player/README.md

 # v-music-player
-My first project is a music player named as v music player. it is developed in python.
+Hello everyone, my first project is a music player named as V-music-player. it is developed in python.
 A simple music player developed by Vinayak M. H. assistance from internet has been taken while developing the V-music-player copy all the 6 files given in this repository to this folder - C:\Users\Anand\PycharmProjects\pythonProject